matthewfornear/mnemosyne/README.md

 - You must update session-specific POST fields and headers in the scripts for each new session (see comments in code).
 - The enrichment script does **not** fetch group descriptions, as these are not available in the hovercard API.
 - For large jobs, both scripts are safe to stop and resume.

 ---

-## Troubleshooting
-- If you get HTML or login pages instead of JSON, your cookies or session fields are likely expired or incorrect.
-- If you hit rate limits, increase the random sleep interval in the scripts.
-- For more fields (like group description), you will need to adapt the enrichment script to use a different Facebook GraphQL query or scrape HTML.

----